 How does this happen?
 What is important at each age?

-Let’s look at different age groupings for some suggestions.
+Let’s look at different age groupings for some suggestions about how to discipline at each stage.
 This is not a complete list, but it might help spark some good conversations amongst you and your friends.

 *Be the firmest in these years and then slowly loosen up.
 Too often parents placate young children and then crack down in the teen years.
 But this doesn’t work.
 Why?